geratarra/hnclient/README.md

 > Hacker News client app.
 >
 > In a previous repo I created, I mentioned I was going to be
-> building a series of simple apps to practice coding in the so loved ReactJS library.
+> building a series of simple apps to practice coding with the so loved ReactJS library.
 This is the second of those apps.
 >
 > Stuff I used to build this little toy:
 > - ReactJS (create-react-app)